 In ancient days people believed that sale only happens when the customer walked into the shop but now the buying process has changed to a simple click on an email or just going to an online store.
 So for retailers, the reach of their products has extended.
 For example, if somebody sees an individual wearing a watch or some other product which he likes while walking downs a street, he or she can suddenly browse for the same and can reach to their interest instantly.

-There is a great opportunity for the early adopters of mobile commerce to influence the customers or buyers in real time as they build “in the moment” customer analytics capabilities.
+There is a great opportunity for the early adopters of mobile commerce to influence the customers or buyers in real time as they build “at the moment” customer analytics capabilities.
 Both the large chain and small boutique stores can squeeze the benefit of mobile tech.

 Demand for mcommerce by consumers